tailwindlabs/tailwindcss/source/docs/object-position.blade.md

 ### Object Positioning

 By default Tailwind provides nine object position utilities.
-You can change, add, or remove these by editing the `objectPosition` section of your Tailwind config.
+You can change, add, or remove these by editing the `theme.objectPosition` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'objectPosition'])
+@component('_partials.customized-config', ['key' => 'theme.objectPosition'])
   bottom: 'bottom',
   center: 'center',
   left: 'left',